styczynski/atom-terminal-panel/README.md

 ## Internally defined commands

-You can take advantage of commands like `memdump` which prints information about all plugin loaded commands.
+You can take advantage of commands like `memdump` which prints information about all loaded commands (internal, not native!).
 Here the list of all commands:

 * `ls`